by Bruce Dunlavy

 At the time these colonies were acquired, there was some dispute as to how they were to be treated.
 The Constitution does not directly address the issue of colonies, but anti-imperialists inferred from Article Four and the Fourteenth Amendment that a permanent territorial status was not intended by the Constitution; eventually, acquired lands would either become States or become independent.

 Yet today, the nation which once prided itself on eschewing the old European practice of colonial empire-building has the world’s largest colony (Puerto Rico, population 3.7 million), and several other territories and possessions.
 The U.S. Virgin Islands and a string of archipelagos in the Pacific Ocean are all in an odd second-class status.
 While – with one notable exception – the residents are American citizens, they do not have voting representation in Congress, nor do they get to vote for President.
 They pay Federal taxes (except for Federal income tax, although they do pay territorial income taxes), but they have no House member or Senator.
 By virtue of the Twenty-third Amendment, the residents of the District of Columbia participate in Presidential elections, but they do not have voting representation in Congress.

 The “notable exception” mentioned above is American Samoa.
-Those born there, although they are governed by the United States, do not have USA citizenship.
+Those born there, although they are governed by the United States, do not thereby acquire USA citizenship.
 They have American passports, but are defined in them as American “nationals,” not citizens.
 With its confirmation of a status of second class Americans, this is truly a remnant of Nineteenth Century colonialism.